sukrit1234/ObjectManager_ECS/README.md

     and then assign those chucks reference to Archetype and update entity action execute action for each chuck, It will reduce cache miss and a lot better performance.
   + Garbage collector should be use more complex approach.
 Right now just simple check all of object reference count each interval of time.
 I must improve by defered check, queue object and check some of object in list.
 Spread computation to several frames.
   + Maybe many more bugs that I not found it right now because limit time to test.
 But on real working must do test much much more.

+### Appendix More on ECS on this project.
+I search and read for concept of ECS because it's new for me and I found this approach https://www.david-colson.com/2020/02/09/making-a-simple-ecs.html it minimum enough to implement with short amount of time and use Archetype.
+ + [**Archetype**](https://github.com/sukrit1234/ObjectManager_ECS/blob/main/TestProject/Archetype.h) : Batch of entities to apply actions categorized by combination of component type.
+ + [ComponentArray](https://github.com/sukrit1234/ObjectManager_ECS/blob/main/TestProject/ComponentArray.h) : Object wrapper of contiguous memory structure to contain entity's component data.